Freqently Asked Questions

 Our students go home twice a year, for 2 weeks at a time.

 Life after DNS

-What is the recognition of the DNS programme?
+What is the recognition of ISET - One World?

-From our graduate experiences, the diploma is useful in getting a job non-formal and private schools, educational projects and initiatives, humanitarian project and organisations and similar.
+From our graduate experiences, the diploma is useful in getting a job in non-formal and private schools, educational projects, humanitarian projects and similar.
 It is more difficult to use it in public schools which usually require a national teaching programme, and often require a master’s degree.

 How is it in my country?

 We cannot answer the question precisely, as the demands in public institutions differ per country.
 We have had some graduates who succeed in getting it fully recognised as an equivalent to a national degree.
 In other cases, it is partially recognised and you would need to take extra exams to get it recognised.
 In other cases, it is not recognised at all.

 We can guarantee you will have experience in teaching.
 During our programme, you will have up to 16 months of real teaching experience (much more than most teacher preparations programmes).
 You will get a certificate for all the practice you have done throughout the 4-year programme and a recommendation from the teaching practice workplace.
 With this, you will unlikely be short on experience.